Spectacled bear in Chester Zoo, UK (Nigel Swales –CC BY-SA 2.0)

 American black bear:

-- Woburn Safari Park – 10 bears: 4 males and 6 females.
-13 acre enclosure which is shared with three timber wolves.
+- Woburn Safari Park – 7 bears: 3 males and 4 females.
+Male Koda and female Georgia were born at the park early in 2020.
+13 acre enclosure which is shared with two timber wolves.

 Andean (spectacled) bear:

-- Belfast Zoo, Belfast, Northern Ireland – 3 bears: 1 male (Spook) and 2 females (Alice and Lola).
-Spook was born in the Zoo in July 1994 and Lola was born in the Zoo in February 2016; Spook and Alice are her parents.
+- Belfast Zoo, Belfast, Northern Ireland – 2 bears: 1 male (Spook) and 1 female (Alice).
+Spook was born in the Zoo in July 1994 .

 - Noah’s Ark Zoo Farm, Wraxall, Bristol – 2 bears: 1 male (Rasu) and 1 female (Madidi).
 Both bears arrived in 2019 and were born in 2017.
 Madidi was born in Chester Zoo in 2017; Bernard and Lima (still at Chester) are her parents.
 The bears occupy a two acre landscaped and enriched habitat created in 2016.